Get to know Burnaby—read fun facts, learn our history and more

 - Taichung, Taiwan

-- Dongcheng District (formerly Chongwen District) of Beijing, P.R.
-China
+- Dongcheng District (formerly Chongwen District) of Beijing, People's Republic of China

 The City Council has appointed the International Relations and Friendship Cities Committee to advise and assist with Sister and Friendship Cities matters.
-For more information on this committee, contact the City Clerk's Office at 604-294-7290 or [email protected].
+For more information on this committee, contact Legislative Services at 604-294-7290 or [email protected].